 Getting all these FPS, is a waste if you do not have the right monitor to display more than 60 frames per second (60 Hz).
-Therefore, if you are a competitive player, we do not recommend to buy a new monitor below 144 Hz refresh rate.
+Therefore, if you are a competitive player, we do not recommend buying a new monitor below the 144 Hz refresh rate.
 If you are loaded with cash or just want the best of the best, you should be looking into 240 Hz monitors.

 All the gaming monitors we recommend have some things in common, which is:

 - Above the 144 Hz refresh rate.

 Popular 240 Hz monitors – Price range: $$$

 A monitor with 1 ms response time and 240 Hz refresh rate, is the best you can get when it comes to performance.
 These monitors are not good for doing graphics work, but simply outstanding for ultimate gaming performance.

 Popular 144 Hz monitors – Price range: $$

 If you do not have the cash for a 240 Hz monitor, but still want something better than your old 60 Hz, these monitors are some of the best in the 144 Hz category.

 If your computer is bloated, it can severely affect the performance and therefore the frame rates you get in games.

 Here we will use the CCleaner software to clean up some files.